 Horses are beautiful people.
 With big bodies and bigger hearts.
 They do.
 Serve.
 Teach.
 Support.
 And love.
 Even those who aren’t exactly lovable.
 Horses forgive and offer grace to those undeserving.
 Like me.
 Like most of us at one time or another.

-The most beautiful horses I’ve known aren’t the ones with pretty faces, but with the biggest most loving hearts.
+The most beautiful horses I’ve known aren’t the ones with pretty faces, but with the biggest most loving and forgiving hearts.

 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 He was despised and rejected by men. – Isaiah 53:2-3

-In 2009 God told me to find and bring home our beloved Sky’s last two sons.
+In 2009 we brought home our beloved Sky’s last two sons.
 Sold as babies in 2000, we hadn’t seen them for years.
-We didn’t need more horses, but you don’t tell God no. At least it’s never worked for me.
-Only God could engineer this story.
-Shiner and I share it with readers in He Came Looking for Me.
+We didn’t need more horses, but you don’t tell God no when He asks.
+At least it’s never worked for me.
+Only God could engineer the story Shiner and I share readers in He Came Looking for Me.

 Shiner and Sky were sold with their brother Cielo.
-Beautiful Cielo.
-I hoped he would still be with them, but he’d already been sold.
+I hoped beautiful Cielo would still be with them, but he’d already been sold.
 He was, after all, beautiful and useful.
 His brothers were not.
-Sadly, they were running out of time and knew it.
+Sadly, they were running out of time; hopeless.